 B. Each team is responsible for keeping its own score book.
 Both scorekeepers must agree on the score at the end of every half inning in which the score changes.
 (Appropriate managers will turn in the final scores to their Division rep.)

 C. Managers will exchange line-ups with the opposing managers during the pregame meeting with the umpire.
 Players not available to play at that point will be removed from the line-up.
 Players arriving late can be added to the line-up per Rule 10, Batting B.

 7. THE GAME

-A. Length – All Blue, Gold and Silver Division games are scheduled for 7 innings, or 1 hour and 30 minutes in duration.
+A. Length – All Blue, Gold and Silver Division games are scheduled for 7 innings, or (90 minutes) 1 hour and 30 minutes in duration.
 At 70 minutes after the umpire starts the game, and the next inning is not the seventh inning, the umpire will call (up to and before the first pitch of the next inning) to be the last inning.
-Makeup games resulting in a double header may be shortened to 6 innings when BOTH managers agree, and confirm with the umpire prior to the start of the game.

-B. All Red and White Division games are scheduled for 7 innings, or 1 hour and 15 minutes duration.
+B. All Red and White Division games are scheduled for 7 innings, or (75 minutes) 1 hour and 15 minutes duration.
 At 60 minutes after the umpire starts the game, and the next inning is not the seventh inning, the umpire will call (up to and before the first of the next inning) to be the last inning.
 There will be a five (5) minute break between double header games.
 And then the clock will start for the second game

 C. Completed Games – A completed game is 7 innings, 6.5 innings if the home team is ahead.
 A game called by the umpire due to time, darkness or bad weather, will be a complete game if 5 innings (4.5 innings if the home team is ahead) have been played.